 For the first edition of Literasia's spotlight, we sat down with Evelyn Ghozalli, known professionally as EorG.
 We discuss varied topics, from where she got her inspirations, how she processed her works and her advice to the aspiring and upcoming illustrator.

-For our new reader that may not know who you are.
+For our new readers that may not know who you are.
 Can you please introduce yourself?

 Hello, I'm Evelyn.
 I'm a children's book illustrator.
 So far I have illustrated several books under the name EorG.

-Aside from being a book illustrator, I am also a book designer, art editor, program manager, and a busy body for children’s book illustrator community called Kelir.
-Other than that, I’m always on the move to do whatever I can to support children’s book illustrator and the industry itself.
+Aside from being a book illustrator, I am also a book designer, art editor, program manager, and a busy body for the children’s book illustrator community called Kelir.
+Other than that, I’m always on the move to do whatever I can to support children’s book illustrators and the industry itself.

 How did you start as an illustrator, specifically a children's book illustrator?